RLocator: Reinforcement Learning for Bug Localization: RLocator Performance

-The observed performance of RLocator in achieving higher MAP can be interpreted due to two factors: 1) the way how we design our reward function, given that we define a function that aims to encourage higher MAP; 2) the inclusion of entropy, as entropy regularization is assumed to enable the model to achieve higher MAP.
-Hence, to provide a better understanding of the impact of entropy on the RLocator, we conduct a further experiment where we train a new model that does not consider entropy.
-We compare the model performance to the performance obtained in our previous models (i.e., A2C with entropy).
-Due to resource (time and GPU) limitations, we limit our evaluation to half of the total projects in our dataset, i.e., AspectJ, Birt, and Eclipse Platform UI.
-We observe a similar trend in those three projects.
-Thus, we believe our results will follow a similar trend in the remaining projects.
-Table~\ref{table: A2C performance} presents the performance of both models (i.e., A2C only vs. A2C with Entropy).
-From the table, we find that the MRR and MAP of the models without entropy are lower than that of the A2C with entropy models.
+Table~\ref{table: A2C performance} presents the performance of the three choices (i.e., ES, A2C only, and A2C with Entropy).
+Table~\ref{table: A2C performance} shows that ES archives the baseline performance, which is 53-61\% lower than the A2C with entropy model in terms of MAP and 47-54\% lower in terms of MRR.
+We also find that the MRR and MAP of the models without entropy are lower than those of the A2C with entropy models.
 Table~\ref{table: A2C performance} shows that in terms of MAP, the performance of A2C with entropy models is higher than A2C models by a range of 27.78-34.04\%.
 In MRR and the top 10, the A2C with entropy model achieves higher performance by a range of 11.86-13.56\% and 18.87 - 36\%, respectively.
 Such results indicate that entropy could substantially contribute to the model performance regarding MAP, MRR, and Top K. Moreover, this shows that the use of entropy encourages the RL agent to explore possible alternate policies~\cite{mniha16}; thus, it has a higher chance of getting a better policy for solving the problem in a given environment than the A2C model.